MaskInversion: Localized Embeddings via Optimization of Explainability Maps: Methodology

 The final loss function is a weighted sum of the Dice loss \eqref{eq:dice_loss} and the regularization loss:

-where $\alpha \in \mathbb{R}$ is a hyperparameter that modulates the influence of the regularization loss.
-It allows us to regulate how much region vs.~global information should be encoded in the output token embedding.
-We found that this sepcifically helps for tasks that need context knowledge such as referring expressions, while `object-only' tasks such as region-based/localized classification do not profit from such an alignment, thus setting $\alpha=0$ for those cases.
+where $\alpha \in \mathbb{R}$ is a hyperparameter modulating the influence of the regularization loss.
+It allows us to regulate how much regional vs.~global information should be encoded in the output token embedding.
+We found that this helps for tasks that need context knowledge such as referring expressions retrieval\citep{wu2020phrasecut}, while `object-only' tasks such as localized classification do not profit from such an alignment.